 Net sales for the years ended December 31, 2015, 2014 and 2013 were \$5,594 million, \$6,473 million and \$6,670 million, respectively.
 The decrease for 2015 compared to 2014 primarily reflected lower prices for pork products sold and the deconsolidation of Daily's in the Pork segment as discussed in Note 4 to the Consolidated Financial Statements, lower sales prices for almost all commodities sold and lower sales volume of corn for the Commodity Trading and Milling segment, and lower spot market rates and sales volume for the Power segment.
 The decreases were partially offset by higher cargo volumes for the Marine segment.
-The decrease for 2014 compared to 2013 primarily reflected lower sales volume for the Power segment and lower volumes of sugar sold for the Sugar segment.
+The decrease for 2014 compared to 2013 primarily reflected lower sales volume for the Power segment, lower cargo volumes in certain markets for the Marine segment and lower volumes of sugar sold for the Sugar segment.